 The first Indian document was a wrestling match in Mumbai, Hanging Garden, in 1897.

 Bollywood itself is over one hundred years old concept.
-The first Indian silent film Raja Harishchandra was published in 1913, like Indivue mentioned on 21st of June 2012.
+The first Indian silent film Raja Harishchandra was published in 1913, like it was mentioned in 21st of June 2012.

 Alam Ara in 1931 was the first Indian movie with a sound, and a year later came the first movie with a background music.
-It was called Chandidas.
+The movie was called Chandidas.

 The first Indian movie in the Venice Film Festival was seen in 1934.
 It was called Seeta and it got also the first international reward.